 Quickly, for those who are unsure, a turbo trainer is a smallish contraption that you fit to the rear wheel of your bike which lifts said wheel off the floor and puts it onto a roller.
 This allows you to ride the bike without going anywhere.

 As you pedal to turn the wheels, the roller spins.
 The roller offers varying amounts of resistance to being turned, enabling you to get a sweat on.

 You sometimes hear them called indoor trainers.
 But I have seen them being used outside.
 Hell, I’ve done it myself.
 So there’s a paradox for you.

-(By the way, if you’re new to turbo trainers, and want to know more, check out my post from last month: The Sportive Cyclist’s Guide To Turbo Trainers.)
+(By the way, if you’re new to turbo trainers, and want to know more, check out my post from, ahem, 2014, that I really should update: The Sportive Cyclist’s Guide To Turbo Trainers.)